The Czech Memorial Torah Scroll

 The Scroll at TBS

 When Jules Rothman heard of the precious Czech scrolls, he and Rabbi Abrami, both of Temple Beth Shalom, started a series of communications with Memorial Scrolls Trust in London.
-Together, Jules and Rabbi Abrami instituted plans to purchase and transport a torah to Temple Beth Shalom.
-Through a very generous donation from Eva and Eugene Schlesinger (OBM), the necessary funds were provided to make the dream a reality.
+Together, Jules and Rabbi Abrami instituted plans to purchase and transport a Torah to Temple Beth Shalom.
+Through very generous donations from Eva and Eugene Schlesinger (OBM) and Daniel, Kenneth, and Robert Schlesinger, the necessary funds were provided to make the dream a reality.

 The Czech Memorial Scroll Museum